 Abu Dhabi is comprised of islands that are interconnected to the Persian Gulf from the Central West Coast.

-The Saadiyat Island features stunning beaches, the Yas Island is known for it fun-filled activities, the Corniche beach is known for its stunning sunsets, and the Sheikh Zayed Grand Mosque is known for being an architectural marvel.
+The Saadiyat Island features stunning beaches.
+The Yas Island is known for its fun-filled activities, the Corniche beach is known for its spectacular sunsets, and the Sheikh Zayed Grand Mosque is an architectural marvel.

 The Al Gharbia

 Al Gharbia is the western region of Abu Dhabi.
 This occupies about two-thirds of the Abu Dhabi land.